When You’re Running on Empty: A Gentle Way to Restore Capacity

 Restoration is Relational and Embodied

-When you eat, let yourself be nourished, not just soothed.
+When you eat, let it be nourishment, not just management.

-When you speak inwardly, let it sound compassionate and respectful.
+When you speak inwardly, let your tone be compassionate and respectful.

-When you drink water, let it be tending.
+When you drink water, let it feel like tending.

 Without safety, an action is just behavior.